thecredibleway/thecredibleway-com/docs/bible/origins/survival-and-resiliency.md

 No other book has been so chopped, knived, sifted, scrutinized and vilified.
 What book on philosophy or religion or psychology or letters of classical or modern times has been subject to such a mass attack as the Bible?
-With such venom and skepticism?
+With such venom and scepticism?
 With such thoroughness and erudition?
 Upon every chapter, line and tenet?

 :::